Easycoding-art/Easycoding-art/README.md

 ***Hi there 👋*** My name is **Mikhail Sedinkin**.
 Currently I'm a student at NRNU MEPhI, Moscow, Russian Federation.
-I am interested in ML, DL, NLP, CV and RecSys
+I am interested in ML, DL, NLP, CV and RecSys.

 ### :computer: List of technologies

-My main programming language is Python, because it is very useful and comfortable for performing machine learning experiments.
-I am familiar both with classical methods (linear regression, gradient boosting, SVM, naive Bayesian e.g.) and deep learning models.
-I use Google Colab and Kaggle in order to train the models.
+My main programming language is Python, due to it's useability for programming and performing machine learning models.
+I am familiar both with classical methods (linear and logistic regression, gradient boosting, KNN, Random Forest, naive Bayesian etc.) and deep learning models.
+I use Google Colab and other tools to train models.
 Also you can check out my [Kaggle account](https://www.kaggle.com/mikhailsedinkin).

 You can see set of mostly used technologies and libraries below: